| |

 be used to decrease friction losses (C=0.10).

-duct, its dimensions should be two times the fan's inlet
+vertical duct, its dimensions should be two times

-diameter by one half the fan's inlet diameter and extend
+the fan's inlet diameter by one half the fan's inlet

-from the fan discharge should be used in order to develop
+diameters from the fan discharge should be used in

-a full dynamic head.
-Branching and turning sooner causes
+order to develop a full dynamic head.
+Branching and

 |